ashwoolford/Gontobbo-IUT-ICT-FEST-HACKATHON-/README.md

 # Gontobbo-IUT-ICT-FEST-HACKATHON-
 ## Introduction
-This is our hackathon project we were working with traffic problems in dhaka and time was only 22 hours.
+This is our hackathon project we were working with traffic problems in dhaka and time was only 19 hours.

+## How it works

+This app has two users modes one is passenger and another is driver.
+App takes data to GPS and send it to the database which is connected to the internet.When driver open the app he/she can see the road condition followed by the red dot on the map and density of red dots.after that passenger will decide which way to go for his/her desire destination.
 ## Demo

 ![received_358597464595109](https://user-images.githubusercontent.com/19147835/34781191-60647096-f64f-11e7-8dc5-334bf816e373.png)